 This type of roof overhang may even be seen under the front section of a home or building that extends over the edge of a property.

 The danger is water may accumulate where the two slopes meet without proper construction and waterproofing.
-Bonnet roof overhangs are more expensive to construct but provide a unique roof design.
+Bonnet overhangs are more expensive to construct but provide a unique design.

-Bonnet roofs are also referred to as a kicked-eaves roof, giving the home a visor look.
+Bonnet designs are also referred to as a kicked-eaves roof, giving the home a visor look.
 Homes with wrap-around porches typically have a bonnet roof and overhang.

 A curved roof overhang is most common as a porch overhang for an entrance to a home.
 The structure may be formed with wood, but the actual covering tends to be made from metals such as copper that are flexible.
-Strips of metal are heated and curved to follow the line of the overhang.
+Strips of metal are heated and curved to follow the overhang line.

 A lower pitch is preferred for windy climates to avoid the overhang from being swept up and destroyed.
 A higher pitch is better for snowy regions to allow for sufficient runoff.

 A gambrel roof is commonly found on barns, farmhouses, log homes, and Dutch Colonial home designs.
-The peak of the roof runs horizontal to the front and back exterior walls and cascades down similar to a waterfall.
+The peak of the roof runs horizontally to the front and back exterior walls and cascades down, similar to a waterfall.

 The slope on the overhang for the home’s front porch is highly resistant to strong winds and tolerant of winter climates that get heavy amounts of snow.